LinShi11/csci-476-594-spring2021-private/lab02/README.md

 SCRIPT_NAME=/cgi-bin/getenv.cgi
 ```

 In conclusion, the output from the URL and the command is identical, which is a no-brainer, since they are both running the same thing.
 With more research, I figured out that curl is a command-line utility for transferring data from or to a server.
-From the environment set up, I understood how the victim is the server that we are trying to attack; thus, everything makes more sense about the curl command and the URL action.
-Since the getenv.cgi program prints out the environ; thus, it will display every environment variable to either the screen or server.
+From the environment set-up above, I understood how the victim is the server that we are trying to attack; thus, everything makes more sense about the curl command and the URL action.
+Since the getenv.cgi program prints out the environ, it will display every environment variable to either the screen or server.
 I did notice that many of the environment variables are HTTP_<something> and SERVER_<something>.
 Going back to Networks, I believe it has been saved to send the proper HTML to the server.

 #### Task 2.2: